Édouard Muller (businessman): World War II

-The fall of 1938 led to an agreement signed on September 29, by Chamberlain, Hitler and Mussolini in Munich, that there would be no war.
-In late October, Edouard and Ellen toured Germany, Frankfurt and the Nestle factory in Hattersheim.
+The fall of 1938 led to an agreement signed on September 29, by Chamberlain, Hitler, and Mussolini in Munich, that there would be no war.
+In late October, Edouard and Ellen toured Germany, Frankfurt, and the Nestle factory in Hattersheim.
 They went to Hamburg and to the factory in Kappeln.
-In Berlin they stayed at the Adlon Hotel, Unter den Linden.
+In Berlin, they stayed at the Adlon Hotel, Unter den Linden.
 Business affairs took place at the Sarotti offices in Tempelhof.
 During the visit, they noticed signs indicating “air raid shelter” in the hotel and at the theater.
 When Edouard returned to Switzerland, he ordered 150 suitcases to be sent to the Vevey office.
-His plan was that if war was to be started that all the important papers of Nestle should be sent to the London office.
+His plan was that if war was to be started all the important papers of Nestle should be sent to the London office.

 In February 1939 on a ski trip to Arosa with his friend and business associate H. Riggenbach from the Berlin office, they reviewed the political situation in Germany.
 They agreed that the situation was desperate.
 Muller signed a declaration of moral rearmament.
 Shortly thereafter, Hitler's troops marched into Czechoslovakia.
 During his work trip to a board meeting of the Credit Suisse in April in Zürich, he also went to the United States Consulate.
 There he obtained immigration visas to go to the United States.

 He planned a trip to the United States and South America for his family and to visit factories in those countries.

-On June 1, 1939, on the SS Washington, they had their daughters in tow, ages thirteen, seven and six.
+On June 1, 1939, on the SS Washington, they had their daughters in tow, ages thirteen, seven, and six.
 Their son Roland remained in Switzerland completing his doctorate in Zürich and their son Andre went back to Spain, working for Nestlé.